core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A CoAP endpoint can discover OSCORE groups and retrieve information to join them through their respective Group Managers by using the method described in {{I-D.tiloca-core-oscore-discovery}} and based on the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}.

 If security is required, CoAP group communication as described in this specification MUST use Group OSCORE.
-In particular, a CoAP group as defined in {{sec-groupdef}} and using secure group communication is associated to an OSCORE security group, which includes:
+In particular, a CoAP group as defined in {{sec-groupdef}} and using secure group communication is associated with an OSCORE security group, which includes:

 * All members of the CoAP group, i.e., the CoAP endpoints configured to receive CoAP group messages sent to the particular group and -- in case of IP multicast transport -- are listening to the group's multicast IP address on the group's UDP port.